-Is it legal for a school to schedule a class or classes during which students may prepare for UIL academic contests?
+Is it legal for a school to schedule a class or classes during which students may prepare for UIL attend a rehearsal for the One-Act Play? academic contests?

 Yes.
 The school may schedule a study hall, activity period or other class during which students may practice UIL contests.
 However, the class may not be used solely as a UIL contest practice period.
 It may be used for a variety of purposes: remediation, state test practice or enrichment.